It is said that traditional cultures almost exclusively soaked or sprouted their grains before baking with them.

 How Many Breakfasts Will It Make?

 One big goal we had was to have something already made several mornings a week that only required warming up, and this works for us.
-We find 2 big pans provide 3-4 big breakfasts (requiring no prep time except warming) for a family of five.
+We find 2 big pans provide 3-4 big breakfasts (requiring no prep time except gentle warming) for a family of five.

 This breakfast bread, being soaked and full of preserving spices, will keep longer in the refrigerator – up to 5 days.

 On the remaining days serve this breakfast bread hot as a side with eggs and sausage or a frittata skillet.
 One son spreads almond butter on it!
-For the cook, this saves time , money, and energy.
+For the cook, this saves time, money, and energy.

 I think you’ll love this breakfast bread as much as we do!